redoper1/xlsx-js-style/docs/index.md

 Borders for merged areas are specified for each cell within the merged area.
 For example, to apply a box border to a merged area of 3x3 cells, border styles would need to be specified for eight different cells:

-- left borders for the three cells on the left,
+- left borders for the three cells on the left
 - right borders for the cells on the right
 - top borders for the cells on the top
 - bottom borders for the cells on the left